Installing and Compiling

 Default install paths are assumed in all projects and scripts, be prepared to adjust many things if you changed them

-Required languages and applications:
+Required applications:

-• Needs Visual Studio 2019
+• Needs Visual Studio 2026

 • InnoSetup is needed to create the installer (default installation path assumed)